danielodicho/Edventure/README.md

 Throughout this process, we gained invaluable insights into the practical applications of AI.
 We learned the intricacies of Flask as a web development tool, the capabilities of OpenAI's API for content generation, and the robustness of Google Cloud's services for real-time data.
 Our understanding of creating a seamless user experience deepened, and we became adept at Agile methodologies through real-world practice.

 ## What's next for Toyota Edventure
-The road ahead for Toyota EduVenture is brimming with potential.
+The road ahead for Toyota EdVenture is brimming with potential.
 While we have established a mode that delivers historical content based on image recognition, we aim to enhance the app with:

 * A diverse array of interactive storytelling features that utilize real-time environmental data and passenger input.
 * Expanding our Q&A functionality to be more interactive and comprehensive in its knowledge delivery.